TheScratchCoder/task01-23-06-2025/README.md

 # task01-23-06-2025
+Using MySQL WORKBENCH , I have worked on database creation, table creation, and relationship definitions for a Library Management

-# Library Database Management
+## Library Database Management

-## Database Creation
+### Database Creation

 CREATE DATABASE LibraryDB;
 USE LibraryDB;